 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-Here are the best vacuums for carpets, backed by our testing.
+Here are the best vacuums for carpets.

 Best Overall: Shark IZ462H Vertex DuoClean PowerFins Lightweight Cordless Stick Vacuum

 Long battery life

 Who else recommends it?
 The Strategist and Bob Vila both picked the Shark IZ462H Vertex DuoClean PowerFins Stick Vacuum.